0 | $0

 This rare Yellow tea is from the Huo Mountains (Huoshan) in the Anhui province of China.
 The name Huangya means Yellow Sprout.
 The process for creating yellow teas is similar to green teas with the difference being a slower drying period for yellow than green teas.
 The leaves are also covered with a damp cloth whilst still warm after dehydration, which triggers a slight oxidation through steaming, leaving the leaves with a yellowish tinge.

-Thumbnail of Machu Peach-u
+Thumbnail of Machu Peach-u | Organic

 This white tea from China has a prominent peach aroma and a flavor that is very smooth, very peachy, with lots of body for a white tea.
-If you're looking for a white tea that is a little silky, a little sweet, and has a little something extra-this is the tea.
+If you're looking for a white tea that is a little silky, a little sweet, and has a little something extra -- this is the tea.
 It is made using White Peony (Bai Mu Dan) white tea.

 Thumbnail of Ginger Orange Peach White | Organic